 Case is a normative property of characters in specific alphabets such as Latin, Greek, Cyrillic, Armenian, and archaic Georgian, whereby characters are considered to be variants of a single letter.
 These variants, which may differ markedly in shape and size, are called the uppercase letter (also known as capital or majuscule) and the lowercase letter (also known as small or minuscule).
 The uppercase letter is generally larger than the lowercase letter.
 Alphabets with case differences are called bicameral; those without are called unicameral.
-For example, the archaic Georgian script contained upper- and lowercase pairs, but they are not used in modern Georgian.
-See Section 7.7, Georgian, for more information.

 The case mappings in the Unicode Character Database (UCD) are normative.
 This follows from their use in defining the case foldings in CaseFolding.txt and from the use of case foldings to define case-insensitive identifiers in Unicode Standard Annex #31, "Unicode Identifier and Pattern Syntax."
 However, the normative status of case mappings does not preclude the adaptation of case mapping processes to local conventions, as discussed below.
-See also the Unicode Common Locale Data Repository (CLDR), in Section B.3, Other Unicode Online Resources, for extensive data regarding local and language-specific casing conventions.
+See also the Unicode Common Locale Data Repository (CLDR), in Appendix B.3, Other Unicode Online Resources, for extensive data regarding local and language-specific casing conventions.